Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 These patients are often managed with long-term therapy, involving multiple prescribed medications.

-Nearly 50% of older adults take one or more medications that are not medically necessary and research has established a strong relationship between polypharmacy and negative clinical outcomes.
-Polypharmacy has been and always will be common among the elderly population due to the need to treat various disease states that develop as a person ages.
-Unfortunately, with this increase in the use of multiple medications comes an increased risk for negative health outcomes such as higher healthcare costs, adverse drug events, drug interactions, medication non-adherence, and potential for traumatic falls, TBI, and potentially death
+Nearly 50% of older adults take one or more medications that are not medically necessary, and research has established a strong relationship between polypharmacy and negative clinical outcomes.
+Polypharmacy is common among the elderly population due to the need to treat various disease states that develop as a person ages.
+Unfortunately, this increase in the use of multiple medications comes with the risk for negative health outcomes, including higher healthcare costs, adverse drug events, drug interactions, medication non-adherence, and potential for traumatic falls, TBI, and death.

 References